abreumatheus/TechStartPro/README.md

 Now, you need to create a file named `.env` inside the project folder.
 You can find an example of how your file should look like bellow or in the file `sample.env`.

 ```
-SECRET_KEY=SOME-SECRET-KEY # Must be a random generated string
+SECRET_KEY=SOME-SECRET-KEY # Must be a random generated string.
+APP_DOCS_URL=http://127.0.0.1:8000/ $ The URL to your docs page, normally the root URL of the api.
 ```

 ### Populating Our Database